You are here

 12 Ways to Engage with African American History & Culture in Washington, DC

-From the city's roots as a vibrant community for African Americans to the opening of the Smithsonian National Museum of African American History and Culture in September 2016, Washington, DC is rich with African American history.
+From the city's roots as a vibrant community for African Americans to the opening of the Smithsonian National Museum of African American History and Culture, Washington, DC is rich with African American history.
 Check out the numerous ways to engage with the vast and complicated history and fascinating culture of African Americans in the District.

 Through stunning architecture and four floors containing exhibits and thousands of artifacts, the newest Smithsonian museum details African American life, history and culture in incredible detail.
-The National Mall landmark has become one of the city’s most popular attractions since opening last fall.
+The National Mall landmark has become one of the city’s most popular attractions since opening in September 2016.
 Click here to learn how you can obtain tickets to this free museum.

 Situated on a four-acre, crescent-shaped site in West Potomac Park, the Martin Luther King, Jr. Memorial features a 30-foot statue of Dr. King carved into what is known as the Stone of Hope, which stands past two other pieces of granite known as the Mountain of Despair (both are references to his “I Have A Dream” speech).
 Visit the Inscription Wall to read incredible quotes from King’s speeches, sermons and writings.